pauldambra/blog_source/README.md

 Uses Github actions for CI so that I can use Jekyll and plugins.

-Livereload is built-in to Jekyll 3.7+ so no longer uses guard
+Livereload is built-in to Jekyll 3.7+ so it no longer uses guard

 ## to run: